- the Dante-pilgrim/Virgilio relationship deepens, leading to Virgilio’s communication of new aspects of his past

 - Dante-poet manipulates language and dialogue to reveal affect, subjectivity, and intimacy

-- Inferno 9 unpacks the dialectic of verse 8, between the doubt expressed by the conditional “se non” and the belief expressed by “Tal ne s’offerse” (Inf.
-9.8): the first part of the canto (up to Medusa) explores the fear of what could happen; the latter part of the canto describes what does happen
+- The canto unpacks the dialectic of verse 8: the first part of the canto (up to Medusa) explores the fear of what could happen; the latter part of the canto describes what does happen

-- a meta-canto, like Inferno 2, featuring language itself: “parole maladette” (Inf.
+- Inferno 9 is a meta-canto, like Inferno 2, featuring language itself: “parole maladette” (Inf.
 8.95) → “parola tronca” (Inf.
-9. 14) → “parole sante” (Inf.
+9.14) → “parole sante” (Inf.
 9.105)

-- Dante-pilgrim for the first time shows a lack of confidence in his guide, and Dante-poet gives us new and troubling information about the past of his character Virgilio, who now tells of having been “conjured” to lowest Hell by the Thessalian sorceress Erichtho
+- Dante-pilgrim for the first time shows a lack of confidence in his guide, and Dante-poet gives us new and troubling information about the past of his character Virgilio, who now tells of having been “conjured” to lowest hell by the Thessalian sorceress Erichtho

-- the creation of a pre-history is a key technique in creating a virtual reality: Dante creates a “real” past for his characters, a past that precedes the diegesis of the poem
+- The creation of a pre-history is a key technique in creating a virtual reality: Dante creates a “real” past for his characters, a past that precedes the diegesis of the poem

-- similarly, in Inferno 10, when the pilgrim commissions Farinata to give a message to Cavalcante de’ Cavalcanti, the narrator has created a “future” for his characters, a narrative time that is successive to the diegesis of the poem
+- Similarly, in Inferno 10, when the pilgrim commissions Farinata to give a message to Cavalcante de’ Cavalcanti, the narrator has created a “future” for his characters, a narrative time that is successive to the diegesis of the poem

-- as Virgilio once believed in the power of Erichtho, so now he believes in the power of Medusa
+- As Virgilio once believed in the power of Erichtho, so now he believes in the power of Medusa

-- Medusa is a “real counter-factual”: an alternate reality that is made real by believing in it
+- Medusa is both counter-factual and real, hence a “real counter-factual”: an alternate reality that is made real by believing in it

 - Dante’s address to those who have “intelletti sani” in Inferno 9.61-63 recalls his prior use of the expression in the canzone Le dolci rime (circa 1294)